milinaire25/mymoviejam/README.md

 Discover Your Next Favorite Movie in Seconds!
-AI-powered recommendations from real friends' feedback, right on WhatsApp!
+AI-powered movie picks, recommended by real people, right on WhatsApp!